 - Daily imports of parts,

-- H1 declarations sent before the ship/aircraft departs,
+- H1 declarations submitted before the ship/aircraft departs,

 - Declarations validated before arrival.